Nells mother ran a brothel; her Dad wasn’t on the scene. But this wasn’t even the most tulmotous part of her, far from ideal, childhood.

 It was to say the least: a full on clusterfuck of change!

 Nell saw her future possibilities and place in society change overnight.

 BUT she didn’t have time to focus on how the rich (and therefore powerful) were turning her world on its head; she had to earn a living!

-Growing up in a brothel it’s very possible that Nell worked as a child, she worked as a sex worker, though it’s not known for sure if she did.
+Growing up in a brothel it’s very possible that Nell worked there as a child and although that suggests she may have dabbled working as a sex worker, it’s not known for sure if she did.

 What we do know is that one of Nells jobs was to fetch brandy to refresh worn out punters mid session.
 A totally acceptable job for a child.